Kingdom of León: Modern era

 The Kingdom of León coexisted as a personal union under the Crown of Castile, with León possessing separate institutions, such as its own cortes, the Real Adelantamiento of the Kingdom of León, and the Merino mayor of León, among others, many of which lasted until the 19th century.
 The Castilian monarchs, however, soon began a process of unifying the laws of the two kingdoms, as exemplified by the Siete Partidas.
 By the 16th century, León became a captaincy-general.

 19th century

-In the 19th century, León declared war, together with Galicia and Asturias, against France, and organised the Junta General del Reino de León as its own government.
+In the 19th century, León declared war, together with Galicia and Asturias, against the First French Empire in the Peninsular War, and organised the Junta General del Reino de León as its own government.
 The modern region of León was established in 1833 and was divided into León, Zamora, and Salamanca provinces.

-Present

-At present, León is composed of the provinces of León, Zamora, and Salamanca, and is now part of the autonomous community of Castile and León within the modern Kingdom of Spain.

-Political parties representing Leonesism, the Leonese regionalist and nationalist movements, support the creation of an autonomous community separate from Castile.
-Leonesist parties gained 13.6% of votes cast in the León autonomic elections in 2007.
-There have also been initiatives approved by some Leonese city councils to establish a NUTS-2 (European Statistical Region) for León.
+Art and architecture

+The art of the Kingdom of León, originating in the 10th century and flourishing until the European Romanesque period, is characterized by a unique blend of influences, notably from Al-Andalus, resulting in what is traditionally known as Mozarabic art.
+This artistic expression, rooted in Visigothic and Andalusian traditions, produced structures ranging from modest single-nave churches to elaborate monastic complexes.

+Key figures, including monarchs and ecclesiastical leaders, played a pivotal role in shaping this art, with a notable infusion of Andalusian tastes.
+The art of León during the 9th to 11th centuries successfully merged diverse traditions, creating a distinctive style within the context of pre-Romanesque art.
+Noteworthy features include a mix of architectural styles, experimentation with various artistic elements like modillions or horseshoe arches, and the use of mural painting techniques influenced by both Roman and Caliphal styles.

+In the realm of painting, illuminated manuscripts like the "beatos" exemplify the vibrancy and evolution of Leonese art, incorporating elements from Byzantine-Merovingian influences to an Islamic-Carolingian character.

+During the 11th and 12th centuries, the arrival of Romanesque art marked a significant shift in Leonese artistic expression.
+Masterpieces such as the Basilica of San Isidoro became prominent examples of Romanesque sculpture and painting.
+This period also laid the foundation for the Romanesque predecessors of the cathedrals of León and Santiago de Compostela.
+Sculpture, goldsmithing, and heraldry further thrived, with King Alfonso IX pioneering the use of personal emblems, contributing to the visual language of heraldry that became crucial in medieval battles.